Global minimizers of the two-phase Bernoulli problem with the $p$-Laplace operator: Quadratic improvement of flatness

-It is noteworthy that the quadratic polynomials $P^+_{M,\nu}$ are not $p$-harmonic when $p\ne 2$, despite the linear approximation $U_{a^{+},\nu}$ satisfying \eqref{OVERDETERMINED}.
-This poses a challenge when attempting to extend the linear improvement of flatness to the quadratic improvement of flatness.
+It should be noted that the quadratic polynomials $P^+_{M,\nu}$ are not $p$-harmonic when $p\ne 2$, even though their linear counterpart $U_{a^{+},\nu}$ solves \eqref{OVERDETERMINED}.
+This poses a challenge when attempting to extend the linear improvement of flatness to a quadratic one.

-\begin{proposition}[Quadratic improvement of flatness] For every $1<p<\infty$, $\lambda_\pm>0$ and $0<L_0\le L_1$, there exists positive constants $r_1$, $\epsilon_1$, and $\delta$ such that if $u$ is a solution to \eqref{OVERDETERMINED} with the assumption $0 \in \Gamma^{\mathrm{int}}_{\mathrm{TP}}(u)$ and furthermore it satisfies
+\begin{proposition}[Quadratic improvement of flatness] For every $1<p<\infty$, $\lambda_\pm>0$ and $0<L_0\le L_1$, there exists positive constants $r_1$, $\epsilon_1$, and $\delta$ such that if $u$ is a solution to \eqref{OVERDETERMINED} with the assumption $0 \in \Gamma_{\mathrm{TP}}(u)$ and furthermore it satisfies